-Bull City Fit in-person programming will be closed for the remainder of 2020 .
+Bull City Fit in-person programming will be closed until June 2021.

 COVID-19 FREQUENTLY ASKED QUESTIONS

 How to Keep your Family Safe and Healthy

 Staying at least 6 feet away from others decreases the spread of disease.
 It decreases the chance you become infected with COVID-19 and the chance you spread COVID-19 to others if you are infected and do not know it.
 This is the reason that schools, restaurants, and playgrounds are closed.

 Why are we social distancing?